 Although Marie passed away before Manor Lake BridgeMill opened in October 2018, Bill visits the residents weekly, keeping a sharp focus on maintaining an environment that cares for the body, mind and spirit.
 Manor Lake’s motto is, “A special place, for your special person.”

 The family-oriented community also is part of a larger Manor Lake family.
-The BridgeMill location was first, followed by communities in Hiram and Gainesville.
-Others will open soon in Ellijay, Athens, Dawsonville and Hoschton.
+The BridgeMill location was first, followed by communities in Hiram, Gainesville, Ellijay, Athens and Dawsonville Hoschton currently under construction.

 Manor Lake BridgeMill focuses on the health and well-being of the residents so they can get the most out of life.